 SQL Server backup to Azure Blob storage is sometimes referred to as SQL Server Backup to URL.
 Implementing SQL Server Backup to Azure Blob storage is as simple as setting up an Azure storage account, configuring the container, and specifying a URL as the backup destination when you back up your database.

 Demonstration: Back Up an On-premises Database to Microsoft Azure

-• Back up a database with Azure Blob storage.
+In this demonstration, you will see how to back up a database to Azure Blob storage.

 Install the Azure PowerShell Module